d-thomson/d-thomson.github.io/topics/source_control.md

 3. Clone the empty repo you created in setup with a custom name `my-repo`.
 4. Go to `my-repo`.
 5. Create a file named `readme.md` and add the line "git is easy!" to the file.
-6. Commit the file to your local repo with the message `Added readme"
+6. Commit the file to your local repo with the message "Added readme"
 7. Create a new branch named `dev` and switch to it.
 8. Create a new file named `my_file.rb` with the content "puts 'Hello, world!'".
 9. Commit the file (should be to the `dev` branch) with the message `Added my_file.rb`.